armory/docs/content/en/continuous-deployment/try/instructions.md

   * 20 GB disk space
   * Make sure Docker is running on your host machine.
   * Your non-local Kubernetes cluster configured for the Armory CD Self-Hosted easy install container.

 ## Configure the cluster

 Before you can use the evaluation product, you must configure your Kubernetes cluster to provide access to the easy install container.
-This is done by creating a namespace in your cluster, creating a service account within that namespace, associating a cluster role binding with that service account, and then generating a kubeconfig using that service account.
+You do this by creating a namespace in your cluster, creating a service account within that namespace, associating a cluster role binding with that service account, and then generating a kubeconfig using that service account.
 This is handled by an executable we provide you through the following command.

    ```bash
    bash <(curl -sL https://go.armory.io/generate-quick-spin-kubeconfig)
    ```

-## Install the Armory CD Self-Hosted easy install container
+## Create the Armory CD Self-Hosted container

 Run the container using Docker Compose by executing:

    ```bash